kengz/torcharc/README.md

 The returned model is a PyTorch `nn.Module`, fully-compatible with `torch.compile`, and mostly compatible with PyTorch JIT script and trace.

-See more examples below, then see how it work at the end.
+See more examples below, then see how it works at the end.

 ---